 - explore evidence in action case studies, and reflect upon and share examples of research use in schools

-- develop actions for deepening the use of evidence in their school (aligned to a current priority, for example, the transition to the updated Australian Curriculum or Covid-19 catch up).
+- develop actions for deepening the use of evidence in their school (aligned to a current priority, for example, the transition to the updated Australian Curriculum).

 This course is designed to be self-paced, with new modules delivered each week.
 The modules will each take between 5 to 10 minutes to complete, with further activities embedded for those wishing to explore concepts in greater depth.